skx/templer/README.md

       *  This may be installed, on a Debian system, with `apt-get install libtext-textile-perl`.
    * The [Text::Template](http://search.cpan.org/perldoc?Text%3A%3ATemplate) module is required if you wish to include dynamic perl in your input pages.
       *  This may be installed, on a Debian system, with `apt-get install libtext-template-perl`.
+   * The [Redis](http://search.cpan.org/perldoc?Redis) module is required if you wish to use the Redis plugin.
+      *  This may be installed, on a Debian system, with `apt-get install libredis-perl`.

 Creating a new site